Published 2013-06-03.

 or it can be completed with a value or exception at later time.

-stores the value more or less as type Future[Try[T]]
+Internally, a Promise stores the value more or less as type Future[Try[T]].

 We will explore the storage mechanism in more detail in a moment.

-s also have two states, just like Future
+This means that Promises also have two states, just like Futures: pending or completed.

 -